AMLing2/MAS306_Drone_G12/Code/Camera/README.md

 ### markerTestVideoExport.py
 - For playback and saving of video
 - Only one dict at a time, all at once in TestFiles folder
+- Saves video in local directory
+- Videos are TBA in final project video

 ### recordingCamera.py
 - For recording videos with Intel Realsense D435 Camera.